rickscode/BingPointsBot/README.md

 ## License

-This project is licensed under a private license.
-For more information, please contact the project owner.
+This project is licensed open source.